mhirawady/chatbot-demo/README.md

 fictional SkyHop Airlines who answers policy questions and looks up booking and flight data through LLM tool calls.

-The point of the project is the shape, not the airline.
+The purpose of the project is to showcase the shape, not the airline.
 It's a small, readable reference for a tool-calling agent with a provider-agnostic core: swap the LLM backend or replace the mock data layer with a real API without touching the orchestration logic.